kamel-rahim/oio-sds-cpp/README.md

 # OpenIO Kinetic backend

-The present repository provides 2 tools:
+The present repository provides several tools:

 * **oio-kinetic-client**: a coroutine-based code library to put, get and delete BLOBs spread on kinetic drives.
 * **oio-kinetic-proxy**: a minimal coroutine-based HTTP server wrapping the **oio-kinetic-client**.
+* **oio-kinetic-listener**: listens to the multicast UDP announces of kinetic drives and register those in the configured conscience.
+* **oio-rawx**: an ersatz of the officiel OpenIO SDS rawx service, used to validate the design.
+Also coroutine-based.

+## Status

+This repository is under an active development effort and is subject to change frequently.

 ## License